Why Is Location Important In A Story?

 You’re in the majestic Salina Island in Sicily, looking out the window you see this picturesque view of the bay, a distant boat, a seagull idly flying over, much closer light breeze lulling the bright purple Bougainvillea branches and you know, wow I so needed this vacation!

 As you can see, location plays a critical role in any visual story.
-It’s in essence a communication backdrop – like soundtrack – with distinct qualities that helps you set the mood, emotions and meanings you want your audience to experience.
+It’s in essence a communication backdrop – like a soundtrack – with distinct qualities that help you set the mood, emotions, and meanings you want your audience to experience.

 Shlomi Ron